Jiawei-Fu/POL-UA850/README.md

 # POL-UA850
 (Still constructing...)

-This repository contains recitation materials for **POL-UA850 Introduction to Research Methods for Politics**
+This repository contains recitation materials for **POL-UA850 Introduction to Research Methods for Politics**.

 I will frequently update the website.